ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

   - A program that displays all numbers that aren't multiples of 3 or 5.
   - A program that displays all numbers.
 If the number being displayed is a multiple of 3, it will display "fizz".
 If it is a multiple of 5, it will display "buzz"

+> Make sure you keep this pseudocode around, we're going to write the actual code for this later!

 # Setting up our environment (5/40)

 ## Create a repository called DOC-exercises using github desktop